Tevfik-365/Technology-Addiction-Site-first/README.md

-this code is a very simple site made to reduce technology addiction.
+This code is a very simple site made to reduce technology addiction libraries (python) It is working with VSC (Visual Studio Code).